 - 5.1.1.3 Step 3 Document evaluation phase: The CAAM FOI and AWI evaluate the formal written application for approval to determine if all the requirements are being met.
-The FOI and AWI, may need to obtain advice and assistance from other departments within CAAM or organisations such as regional agencies or experts in other States. - 5.1.1.4 Step 4 Demonstration and inspection phase: During a formal inspection by the FOI and AWI (assisted as necessary by a team from the CAAM), the operator demonstrates how the requirements are being met. - 5.1.1.5 Step 5 Approval phase: Following a successful formal inspection by the CAAM, approval is given via: - c) an amendment to the OM; and - d) an Ops Spec associated with the AOC.
+The FOI and AWI, may need to obtain advice and assistance from other departments within CAAM or organisations such as regional agencies or experts in other States. - 5.1.1.4 Step 4 Demonstration and inspection phase: During a formal inspection by the FOI and AWI (assisted as necessary by a team from the CAAM), the operator demonstrates how the requirements are being met. - 5.1.1.5 Step 5 Approval phase: Following a successful formal inspection by the CAAM, approval is given via: - c) an amendment to the OM; and - d) an Ops Spec associated with the AOC; or - e) a Specific Approval attached along with the Certificate of Approval.